kyverno/kyverno/samples/README.md

 ***Policy YAML***: [disallow_priviledged_priviligedescalation.yaml](best_practices/disallow_priviledged_priviligedescalation.yaml)

-## Default network policy
+## Default deny all ingress traffic
-When no policies are defined, Kubernetes allows all communications.
-Kubernetes network policies specify the access permissions for groups of pods providing basic level of security.
-Policies can be used to make sure networking policies are configured as per requirements.
+When no policies exist in a namespace, Kubernetes allows all ingress and egress traffic to and from pods in that namespace.
+A "default" isolation policy for a namespace denys any ingress traffic to the pods in that namespace, this ensures that even pods that aren’t selected by any other NetworkPolicy will still be isolated.

 ***Policy YAML***: (TODO)[require_default_network_policy.yaml](best_practices/require_default_network_policy.yaml)